Know Your Limits

 Practice Moderation

-The holidays can be a time of indulgence, including with food and alcohol.
-For individuals who are in eating disorder recovery, the holidays can be an especially difficult time as triggers may be present around or on the table.
-With alcohol, it may be commonplace to have a few drinks during holiday gathering.
-Practicing mindful drinking (sip, savour and space out your drinks) can lead to healthy moderation and avoid the negative side effects of alcohol such as decreased mood and increased anxiety.
+The holidays can be a time of indulgence, including with alcohol.
+For those who are working on their relationship with alcohol, the holidays can be a difficult time with triggers.
+With alcohol, it may be commonplace to have a few drinks during holiday gatherings.
+If you’re practicing moderation, mindful drinking (sip, savour, and space out your drinks) can lead to healthy habits.Ā

 Ask for Help